PrachetShah/Springboot-Advanced-JPA-FCC/README.md

 ```

 - To write custom message in output, we can directly define a `message` parameter in annotations, for eg: `@NotEmpty(message="")`

+### Types of Testing (done using spring-test)

+- Unit Testing
+- Integration Testing
+- End-to-End Testing

+### Spring-Test Introduction

+- A springboot application is SpringApplicationContext
+- Springboot provides `@SpringBootTest` annotation when you need Springboot features during test
+  - for JUnit 4 -> `@RunWith(SpringRunner.class)` to your test
+  - For JUnit 5 -> No need to add the equivalent `@ExtendWith(SpringExtension)`
+- SpringBoot's auto-configuration system works well for applications but sometimes can be too much for tests
+- It often helps to load only the parts of configuration that are required to test a "slice" of your application
+- Each slice restricts component scan to appropriate classes and loads a very restricted set of auto-configuration class

 ### Layers in Application are: